Black History Month: Lesson Plans and Resources for the Classroom

 Black history is more than teaching about the civic strategy and achievements of the Civil Rights Movement.
 As we work to expand our resources to better integrate the contributions as well as social, political, and historical contexts of Black Americans in civics, we invite you to check out these collections from a few of our partners:

-- A Do’s and Don’ts guide from Teaching Tolerance on how to teach Black History Month
+- A Do’s and Don’ts guide from Learning for Justice on how to teach Black History Month

 - Nearpod’s collection of Black History Month lesson plans and activities